Research integrity (data)

 Your data and documents should be stored with a logical file structure.
 The next guidelines might seem a bit too complex or rigid at first read.
-In fact, it is simple and it will help us to work effectivly as a team and, equally important, it will ensure we respect terms&condition of funders, basic requirements for scientific reporting and effective long-term archiving of our data.
-Your Cronus folder will have to be organized in logical collections of files.
-I mandate the use of the following collections, but you can add others if necessary:
+In fact, it is simple and it will help us to work effectively as a team and, equally important, it will ensure we respect terms&condition of funders, basic requirements for scientific reporting and effective long-term archiving of our data.
+Your Cronus folder will have to be organised in logical collections of files.

-- PRJ_short_project_identifier | to store all data and analysis related to a specific project.
-This folder may or may not be further organized, but I advise to use clearly identifieable sub-folders with prefix DATA_ , ANALYSIS_ , SOFTWARE_ , MANUSCRIPT_ to identify different types of collections:
+• PRJ_short_project_identifier | to store all data and analysis related to a specific project.
+This folder may or may not be further organised, but I advise using identifiable sub-folders with prefixes DATA_ , ANALYSIS_ , SOFTWARE_ , MANUSCRIPT_ to identify different types of collections:

-- LITERATURE (optional) | you can be flexible with this folder, but I advise to have a dedicated folder where you store all your pdfs, at the level of organizaion you prefer.
-I also really advise to store notes about papers, or to prepare for yourself literature reviews.
-Here, you could also save your EndNote database.
+• LITERATURE (optional) | you can be flexible with this folder, but I advise having a dedicated folder where you store all your PDFs, at the level of organisation you prefer.
+I also really advise storing notes about papers, or preparing literature reviews for yourself.
+Here, you could also save your Mendeley database.

-- PRESENTATIONS | Store here all internal presentations such as Work-in-Progress talks, Friday lab meetings talks, posters or talks prepared for conferences or retreats, in other terms, everything that was presented internally or publicly.
+• PRESENTATIONS | Store here all internal presentations, posters or talks prepared for conferences or retreats, in other words, everything that was presented internally or publicly.
 I advise to structure the folder as in collections of files for CONFERENCES, LABMEETINGS and POSTERS.
 Clearly date all presentations.
-Feel free to add journal clubs or those more articulated slides you may prepare for our Wednsday meetings, but these are optional
+Feel free to add journal clubs or those more articulated slides you may prepare for our 1:1 meetings, but these are optional

-- RESOURCES | Store here all files related to plamids, cell lines, or other materials you need to inventorise and that could be important for the group.
-Also, create here a LAB_BOOKS folder.
+• RESOURCES | Store here all files related to plasmids, cell lines, or other materials you need to inventory and that could be important for the group.
+Also, create a LAB_BOOKS folder.
 You will store here all your digital lab books, or pdf exports.
 Would you wish to have a distinct lab book per project, feel free to do so, but ensure that every project folder contains its own LAB_BOOK collection.

 How to save data